akwarii/asc/CLI-review.md

 This looks like a bug, probably in the `LightningCLI` class we inherit from.

 ***IF*** we decide to have a "basic" and an "advanced" CLI, it would be nice for it to be documented in the main `help` command.

+Answer: That's definitely a bug with the LightningCLI so I don't know if we can do much.